crisprVerse/Tutorials/Design_CRISPRa/README.md

 This tutorial will demonstrate how to use `crisprDesign` to design gRNAs for CRISPR activation (CRISPRa).
-Specifically, it will target the human KRAS gene and use the SpCas9 nuclease, however, much of the same process can be applied to any genomic target and with any CRISPR nuclease.
+Specifically, it will target the human KRAS gene and use the SpCas9 nuclease, however, much of the same process can be applied to any genomic target(s) and with any CRISPR nuclease.

 # Installation